Contents

 6. Receipts and Invoices

-- Receipts for Purchases: Keep any receipts or confirmation emails from exchanges showing when you purchased cryptocurrency, including the amount paid and any fees involved.
+- Receipts for Purchases: Save any confirmation emails or receipts you receive from cryptocurrency exchanges that detail your purchase, the amount you paid, and any associated costs.

 - Invoices for Sales or Payments: If you sell cryptocurrency or receive payments in crypto, keep copies of the invoices or transaction records showing how much you received.